tgeby0/reactive-programming-demo/README.md

 `socket.on('message', (message) => {...})` waits until the Websocket is sent a new message and then performs an action.
 Currently, we just log it to the console, and set its action as "received".

-There isn't a neat wrapper for a Socket.IO handler in an RxJS observable.
+There isn't a neat wrapper for a Socket.IO handler in an RxJS observable, so we'll have to add the data to an observable ourselves.

-We'll need something to actually store these messages—a Subject.
+The problem is-- we can't wait until someone subscribes to our observable to create this Socket.IO handler.
+We need to create it synchronously right away.

 A Subject is a special type of Observable.
-Basic observables create their own data source, but Subjects can receive data from an external data source.
+Basic observables create their own connection to a data source, but we can send data to subjects from outside.
+This makes it perfect for receiving data from the Socket.IO handler.
 It's a subscription and an observable all in one!

 ```typescript
 export const serverMessages$ = new Subject<Message>();
 ```

-To add a new item to the Subject and trigger anything Observing it, RxJS provides the `next` function.
+To send a new data to the Subject and its subscribers, RxJS provides the `next` function.

 Add a line to the `socket.on('message')` handler calling it: